MayankPratap/show-down/README.md

 # show-down
-A simple script to automatically download TV shows when they are released.
+A simple script to download latest episode of any TV show.

 --> Run test.py